Netflix sinks on subscriber losses, analysts still see growth

-(Reuters) - Wall Street brokerages stuck to a positive outlook on Netflix Inc (NFLX.O) on Thursday, betting that a strong content slate for the rest of 2019 would reverse shock losses in U.S. subscribers in the second quarter that sank its stock price.
+(Reuters) - Wall Street brokerages stuck to a positive outlook on Netflix Inc on Thursday, betting that a strong content slate for the rest of 2019 would reverse shock second-quarter losses in U.S. subscribers that sank its stock price.

-Shares in the company fell 11% in morning trade, as investors worried over an earnings report that showed lower-than-expected global growth and signs of trouble in its U.S. base ahead of the much-awaited launch of Walt Disney Co’s (DIS.N) new rival service later this year.
+Netflix shares fell about 11% on worries about its earnings report on Wednesday that showed lower-than-expected global growth and signs of trouble in its U.S. base ahead of Walt Disney Co’s much-awaited launch of a rival service later this year.

-The company, which on a price-to-earnings basis is by far the most highly valued of the FAANG group of big U.S. tech companies, has quadrupled in value since 2015 but at $321 per share is now down $100 from last year’s peaks.
+Netflix, whose price-to-earnings ratio is by far the largest of the five big U.S. tech companies making up the so-called FAANG group, has quadrupled in value since 2015 but at $321 per share is down $100 from 2018 peaks.
+The other FAANG companies are Facebook Inc, Amazon.com Inc, Apple Inc and Alphabet Inc.

-The April to June period tends to be seasonally weak for Netflix in the United States, where warmer weather and longer days keep people outdoors and away from their screens.
+The April-to-June period tends to be seasonally weak for Netflix in the United States, where warmer weather and longer days keep viewers outdoors.

-Brokers Cowen & Co calculated Netflix had missed expectations for second-quarter subscriber numbers three times in the last four years.

-This year, however, the Los Gatos, California-based company added a batch of aggressive price hikes to the mix and the outright fall in U.S. subscribers was the first in eight years.
+Brokers Cowen & Co said Netflix had missed expectations for second-quarter subscriber numbers three times in the last four years.
+This year, however, the Los Gatos, California-based company set a series of aggressive price hikes, and lost U.S. subscribers for the first time in eight years.

 “They raised prices in the U.S. by an average of $2 per month, and most subscribers learned about their increase during Q2,” said Wedbush Securities analyst Michael Pachter.